If the camel is the ship of the desert then I think my title for today's photo – desert Shipwreck – is appropriate.

 I still wonder how this camel met its end.
 I suspect, given the broken bones, it was hit by a vehicle at night, but maybe it just keeled over and the breaking of the bones happened later.
 Passing to the right of the camel and heading out of the frame to the left is a track.
-Although for safety reasons we did not drive at night in the as a rule, it was quite common for others to do so.
-That's why I think the camel was hit by a or truck.
+Although for safety reasons we did not drive at night in the desert as a rule, it was quite common for others to do so.
+That's why I think the camel was hit by a car or truck.

 This one had clearly been here a while.
 Carrion and bugs have cleaned all the flesh of this poor beast over the years leaving just it's leathery skin, stretched as taught as a drum from the heat and dryness.